linode/docs/docs/guides/platform/migrate-to-linode/migrate-from-azure-blob-storage-to-linode-object-storage/index.md

 ---
 slug: migrate-from-azure-blob-storage-to-linode-object-storage
-title: "Migrate From Azure Blob Storage to Linode Object Storage"
+title: "How to Migrate From Azure Blob Storage to Linode Object Storage"
 description: "This guide includes steps for how to migrate content from Azure Blob Storage to Linode Object Storage using rclone."
 authors: ["John Dutton"]
 contributors: ["John Dutton"]